Qualification details

 Ownership and Occupancy

-• It is your principal residence and has been your principal residence for more than 6 months in 2020, 9 months in 2019, or more than 6 months in preceding years.
+It is your principal residence and had been your principal residence for more than 6 months of the proceding year.

 Age or disability

-• You might also qualify if your deceased spouse or registered domestic partner had an exemption at the time of death and you were at least age 57 that year.
+You might also qualify if your deceased spouse or registered domestic partner had a reduction at the time of death and you were at least age 57 that year.

 Income